 Note: USAA is only available to military community members and their families.

-Who pays the lowest auto insurance premiums in Connecticut?
+Who pays a lower insurance premium in Connecticut?

 • Married drivers pay 4% less than single drivers.

-• Connecticut drivers with clean records pay 44% less than drivers who have a DUI on their record.
+• Connecticut drivers with clean records pay 44% less than drivers who have a DUI on their records.

 • Connecticut drivers in their 20s pay 68% lower rates for insurance than a 16-year-old in Connecticut.